emarsden/dash-mpd-cli/README.md

   and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
 You'll need to disable the `cookies` feature by building with `--no-default-features`.

 - FreeBSD/AMD64 and OpenBSD/AMD64.
 You'll need to disable the `cookies` feature.
+Some of the external applications we depend on (e.g. mp4decrypt, Shaka packager) are poorly supported on OpenBSD.